 Over the years, the UAB Civitan-Sparks Clinics has increasingly formed alliances with local and state service providers and advocacy groups.
 Many of our trainees have assumed important positions of leadership within the state and country, and the once novel "interdisciplinary approach" to diagnosis and treatment has become the accepted standard for comprehensive and effective service delivery.

-The UAB Department of Psychiatry assumed oversight of the Civitan-Sparks Clinics on July 15, 2008.
+The UAB Department of Psychiatry assumed oversight of the Civitan-Sparks Clinics from July 15, 2008 until May 1, 2016 when the Civitan-Sparks Clinics joined the Department of Pediatrics.This move aligned these clinical and training efforts within the Department of Pediatrics and specifically with the new Division of Developmental and Behavioral Pediatrics (DDBP).
 The Civitan-Sparks Clinics are currently under the direction of Fred Biasini, PhD, and a senior management team composed of Kevin Speed, MAcc, and Amber Degrado, BS.
 The team focuses on enhancing the clinical and research opportunities while maintaining and growing the educational and collaborative care models that make the clinics unique.